HAJEKEL/cor_mdp_ahold/README.md

 ## Installation

-To get started with the Supermarket Order Picking Robot, follow the installation and setup instructions provided below.
-It covers the necessary hardware requirements, software dependencies, and configuration steps.
-Once you've completed the setup, you can run the simulation and interact with the order interface.

-## Full local environment
-For this option it's required to have ubuntu 20.04, ROS noetic and moveit installed on your computer.
+Our code is made to be run on Ubuntu 20.04 with [ROS noetic](http://wiki.ros.org/noetic/Installation).
+Also, make sure that the [moveit](https://moveit.ros.org/install/) library is installed, as well as the catkin build tool.

 First, we create a fresh catkin workspace.
-This tutorial assumes that you have installed catkin.
 ```bash
 #source your environment:
  source /opt/ros/noetic/setup.bash